 In 2011 when The Coalition to Legalize MMA in NY premiered

-its documentary New York Mixed Martial Arts at the Bronx Week Film Festival to a sold
+New York Mixed Martial Arts at the Bronx Week Film Festival to a sold

 out crowd, we could not have imagined MMA would still be banned in New York